 - more than 400 programs each year

-Applications are available through the Office of Admissions and the Registrar upon admittance to UAF or through Residence Life at http://www.uaf.edu/reslife/.
+Applications are available through the Office of Admissions upon admittance to UAF or through Residence Life at http://www.uaf.edu/reslife/.
 Applicants must send $355 ($315 deposit, $40 nonrefundable application fee) with the signed housing application.
 Upon acceptance, Residence Life will send a written confirmation and receipt to the student.

-Residence hall and board plan fees are listed on Tuition and Fees page.
+Residence hall and board plan fees are listed below.
 All room and board costs are subject to change.
 Students whose housing applications have been accepted will be able to withdraw (minus the application fee) if rates increase after they apply.
 Contact Residence Life about residence hall fees.
 Questions about the meal plan should be directed to Dining Services at 907-474-6661 or email@example.com.

 Consequences of Canceling a Housing Contract

 After July 31, students who have submitted a housing application are expected to live on campus and pay appropriate housing fees for their reserved space.
-Students who do not occupy their reserved space by the first day of classes or who cancel their reserved space after July 31 will be assessed a minimum of 10 percent of the room rate and forfeit their deposit.
+Students who do not occupy their reserved space by the first day of classes or who cancel their reserved space after July 31 will forfeit their deposit.
 Dining plans also carry cancellation consequences.
 Direct questions about meal plans to Dining Services at 907-474-6661 or firstname.lastname@example.org.